funcool/clojure.jdbc/docs/advanced.rst

 .. versionchanged:: 0.1-beta5

-    Allow backward conversions (sqltype to user type)
+    Allow backward conversions (sqltype to user type) and move all to wheir own namespace.

-clj.jdbc exposes a simple way to extend your types allowing make some transformations before set them to prepared statement or after retrieve them from result set throught ``ISQLType`` and ``ISQLResultSetReadColumn`` protocol.

-As examle, we go to extend string array type for make it compatible with postgresql array type:
+All related to type handling/conversion are exposed on ``jdbc.types`` namespace.

+If you want extend some type/class for use it as jdbc parameter without explicit conversion to sql compatible type, you should extend your type with ``jdbc.types/ISQLType`` protocol.

+This is a sample example to extend a java String[] (string array) for pass it as parameter to database field that correspons to postgresql text array on a database:

 .. code-block:: clojure